netocodec/televil/README.md

 **Televil** is an automated script that allows you to spam messages into telegram bots.
 **Disclaimer**: Do not use this for evil intentions!
 Use it with caution!

+## Features

+- [x] Uses TOR relays to do the requests
+- [x] Detects and updates the waiting time to do more requests
+- [x] Message can be customizable
+- [ ] Can't continue when the user of the bot blocks you!

 ## Usage